 Whether an individual’s digital assets are substantial or modest it is important that family lawyers are able to advise divorcing couples as to how digital assets will be treated by the courts upon divorce.
 Understanding and awareness of the law surrounding digital assets is essential to enable us to best protect our client’s interests.

 The Law Commission recognises that the increasing use of digital assets for an expanding variety of purposes means that the laws that govern or potentially govern their use and disposal need to be reviewed.

 As it stands, the law divides assets in to two main categories:

-Until we have changes in the law and the definition of digital assets, the family courts have to apply the existing law to this new category assets.
-As family lawyers we have noticed a number of the same questions arising again from clients both with digital assets and those who suspect that their spouse has digital assets.
+Until we have changes in the law and the definition of digital assets, the family courts have to apply the existing law to this new category.
+As family lawyers we have noticed a number of the same questions arising again from clients, both those with digital assets, and those who suspect that their spouse has them.
 These include:

 Do digital assets need to be disclosed as part of divorce proceedings?

 Yes.
 Both parties have an obligation to provide full and frank disclosure of all assets in which they have a legal or beneficial interest in.

 How are digital assets valued as part of divorce proceedings?

 As part of the financial disclosure process, individuals must provide a full account of any digital assets they hold, whether this is crypto currency, NFTs, or other tokens or assets.
 This needs to include details of the size of the holding, the current value, and any applicable tax or charges, together with documentary evidence of what is held and the assets’ current value.